Azure/iot-hub-device-update/docs/agent-reference/how-to-run-agent.md

 #### --simulation_mode=\<mode>

 Tells the agent where and if to force a failure.
-This is useful for evaluating and testing how ADU reports errors.
+This is useful for evaluating and testing how Device Update for IoT Hub reports errors.

 `mode` can be one of the following options: